-Yes, your national police certificate will list any relevant convictions from all States and Territories throughout Australia.
+Yes, your national police check will list any relevant convictions from all States and Territories throughout Australia.
 Even when you apply for a regional NPC, police databases from all regions will be searched.
 In doing so, the information you provide can be matched with person of interest records across the country.

 How Accurate Are National Police Checks?

-As long as you enter the correct details upon application, the outcomes listed on your national police certificate should be accurate.
+As long as you enter the correct details upon application, the outcomes listed on your national police check should be accurate.
 However, even small mistakes in the spelling or spacing of the information you provide could result in an inaccurate search.

 It is in your best interests to provide the right information when completing an NPC online application.
 That way, you can be sure you won’t receive a certificate that lists convictions that are not attributable to you.